One-leg stance (Waebal Sogi) technical reference cover image

 Click to load the interactive view.

-Measuring pointThe standing foot is the sole point of contact with the floor
+Measuring pointThe standing foot is the only point of contact with the floor

 Weight distribution100% on the standing leg

-Standing legCompletely straight and carrying 100% of the body weight
+Standing legStretched and supporting the full body weight

 FacingUse in One-Leg Stance

-Full facingCan be used when the shoulders and hips are squared toward the front
+Full facingUsed when the shoulders and hips are squared toward the direction of the technique

 Reference checklist